ohmypet/ohmypet-hacktoberfest-2022/README.md

 ### Title PR
 + 🍅 Name *: The name of the author
 + 🍄 Bio: intro about you.
-+ ♥ Any thing about PR
++ ♥ Anything about PR
 ```

 ## What is Hacktoberfest?